NodeSecure/cli/README.md

 ```

 ## API
 Use nsecure as an API package to fetch and work with the generated JSON.
-The following example demonstrate how to retrieve the Payload for mocha, cacache and is-wsl packages.
+The following example demonstrates how to retrieve the Payload for mocha, cacache and is-wsl packages.
 It's possible to use the **cwd** method if you want to achieve similar work on a local project.

 ```js
 const { from } = require("nsecure");